Jordan Hyatt, PhD, JD

 - JD, Villanova University School of Law

-Jordan M. Hyatt is an Assistant Professor in the Department of Criminology and Justice Studies, Drexel University.
+Jordan M. Hyatt is an associate professor in the Department of Criminology and Justice Studies, and serves as director of the Center for Public Policy, at Drexel University.
 Hyatt’s research in corrections and reentry focuses on the evaluation of innovative criminal justice interventions with an emphasis on randomized experiments.
 Through the program assessments with strong partnerships with practitioners, Hyatt works to develop effective and actionable criminal justice policies.
 Hyatt’s work is relevant for agencies with policy agendas focused on improving reintegration, public safety, and implementing evidence-based policies.

 - Ostermann, M., Ragusa, L. & Hyatt, J. M. (2015).
 How Different Operationalizations of Recidivism Impact Conclusions of Effectiveness of Parole Supervision.
 Journal of Research in Crime and Delinquency.

 - Berk, R. A. & Hyatt, J. M. (2015).
 Machine Learning Forecasts of Risk in Criminal Justice Settings.
 Federal Sentencing Reporter.